We get more than our fair share of double yolk eggs on our farm.

 Both yolks then go through the rest of the egg-making process together, and become encased in a single shell.
 This causes double yolk eggs.

-It frequently happens with chickens that are bred for high egg production, such as Production Reds and Black Sex Links, although any hen has the potential to release more than one ovum at the same time.
+An egg with two yolks frequently happens with chickens that are bred for high egg production, such as Production Reds and Black Sex Links, although any hen has the potential to release more than one ovum at the same time.

 Double yolk eggs can also happen with new layers who systems haven’t quite adjusted to producing eggs, so they release two ovum together.